GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 ## Create the delivery pipeline

+In this tutorial, you will create a Cloud Deploy [_delivery pipeline_](https://console.cloud.google.com/deploy/delivery-pipelines?project={{project-id}}) that progresses a web application through three _targets_: `test`, `staging`, and `prod`.
 Cloud Deploy uses YAML files to define `delivery-pipeline` and `target` resources.
 For this tutorial, we have pre-created these files in the repository you cloned in Step 2.

-In this tutorial, you will create a Cloud Deploy _delivery pipeline_ that progresses a web application through three _targets_: `test`, `staging`, and `prod`.

 <walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/delivery-pipeline.yaml">Click here to view delivery-pipeline.yaml</walkthrough-editor-open-file>